 A small to medium sized deciduous tree with a soft and feminine appearance.
 It is a good choice to plant in lawns, as its open canopy allows enough light through to allow the grass to grow up to the stem.
-Drought and cold hardy, A. caffra is a suitable tree for most gardens.
+Drought and cold hardy, Senegalia caffra, the Common Hook Thorn, is a suitable tree for most gardens.

 Sub-Family: MIMOSOIDEAE (Thorn Tree Sub-family)

 - Senegalia – after Senegal, the West African country.